brentonford/AutoHelm/README.md

 2. **Magnetometer Calibration** (`calibration/`) - Compass calibration utility
 3. **Waypoint** (`Waypoint/`) - Full-featured iOS app with offline maps and BLE waypoint control

-The app user can select a position on the map and send GPS coordinates to the Arduino via Bluetooth.
-The Arduino will then navigate to the waypoint using automatic motor control.
+The app user can select a position on the map and send GPS coordinates to the Helm device via Bluetooth.
+The Helm device will then navigate to the waypoint using automatic motor control.

 ### Key Features